Last updated on February 9th, 2023 at 12:43 am

 Why Doesn’t Everybody Just Use Feather Shuttlecock?

-Well put simply they aren’t very durable the feather can become brittle.
+Well put simply they aren’t that durable and the feathers can become brittle.
 In fact in order for the feathers to be used they are often placed in a humidifier for around 4 hours.
 This ensures the feathers perform as required.

 You can instead of placing them in a humidifier box place a moist sponge in the feather end of the shuttle tube, this should have the same effect.
 Just make sure you don’t put the moist sponge at the cork end as this will not have the same affect.